banexpro97/Furniture-website/README.md

 # Furniture-website
-website made for a furniture creator and seller
+website made for a furniture creator and seller SM Sistem